wdroz/wdroz/README.md

 ### 🔧 Ongoing projects:

 [noabspath](https://github.com/wdroz/noabspath) *Detect hard-coded absolute paths in your codebases*.
-I created this project because I work with people who like to write absolute path everywhere I they rarely ship their computer with their code.
+I created this project because I work with people who like to write absolute paths everywhere and unfortunately they rarely ship their computer with their code.
 This project is written in Rust.

 ### ⛔️ Old projects and/or student projects